Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Our approach to explaining failures

 \subsubsection{Structure Learning}

 The purpose of this step is to learn the graphical representation of the network $\mathcal{G} = (\mathrm{\textbf{V}}, A)$ and can be achieved by a variety of different algorithms.
-For the remainder of this paper, we choose the Grow-Shrink~\cite{gs} algorithm (gs) to learn $\mathcal{G}$. gs falls in the category of \textit{constraint-based-algorithms}, which use statistical tests to learn conditional independence relations (also called "constraints") from the data~\cite{bnR}.
-Choosing the 'best' algorithm is data-dependent and therefore not further discussed in this paper.
-However, the interested reader is referred to~\cite{bnR} for a more in-depth discussion on the different learning algorithms.
-In the following, we assume that the outcome of the structure learning step is indeed a correct Bayesian network graph $\mathcal{G}$.
-If manual evaluation results in a rebuke of the structure, it might be required to collect more data samples or tune the number of discretization steps.
+An extensive survey of potentially equally valid structure learning algorithms, like~\cite{Xun18} is presented in~\cite{Vowels22}.
+For the remainder of this paper, we choose the Grow-Shrink~\cite{gs} algorithm (gs) to learn $\mathcal{G}$. gs falls into the category of \textit{constraint-based-algorithms}, which use statistical tests to learn conditional independence relations (also called "constraints") from the data~\cite{bnR}.
+Note that learning plausible assumptions about causal relations is one of the biggest challenges in the whole process of causal inference~\cite{Sharma21}.
+For example, in some cases it is challenging to determine the direction of causal relations purely from the joint distribution of the observational data (thus without additional interventional experiments, additional domain knowledge, or certain assumptions about the data distribution)~\cite{Peters17}.
+Structure learning is an active field of research~\cite{Sharma21}, and this paper will use the learned structure to generate causal-based explanations of failures.
+Therefore, we assume that the outcome of the structure learning step is indeed the correct Bayesian network graph $\mathcal{G}$, or has been manually revised based on domain knowledge.